hupili/python-for-data-and-media-communication-gitbook/first-question.md

 ### Manage Linux-like packages \(commands/ executables\)

 [Homebrew](https://brew.sh/) is a commonly used package manager for MAC software.
+The usual way to install package by homebrew is `brew install {package}`